 The Organization considers all highly liquid debt instruments with original maturities of three months or less at the time of purchase to be cash equivalents, except for those held for long-term investment purposes.
-Restricted cash consists of the LLC's capital contributions of \$1,000 and a general partner distribution from WWBCP in the amount of \$1,458,504 which is subject to a clawback as of December 31, 2018 (see note 6e).
+Restricted cash as of December 31, 2019 and 2018 consists of the LLC's capital contributions of \$1,000 and a general partner distribution from WWBCP in the amount of \$1,458,504, which is subject to a clawback (see note 6(e)).